 Comparative Marketing Tools

-You should also look into mortgaging for additional help when purchasing your dream home in Miami.
-Start by learning more about your credit score and what it looks like before using it for any major purchases.
-Look into pre-approval after closing your home and talk to the appropriate mortgage lenders.
+Look into pre-approval before making an offer on a Miami property and talk to the appropriate mortgage lenders.
 You have a better chance for pre-approval if you have good credit score, money down, savings, along with steady employment.

 203k Rehab Loan

-You cannot apply for a mortgage free of charge, they often comes with fees.
+You cannot apply for a mortgage free of charge.
+This process often comes with fees.
 The prices will be higher if you decide to include private mortgage insurance.
 Save money and simplify the mortgage process by using a website such as better.com.

 Addresses for Involved Properties